 I can’t think without AI anymore — Is that Dependence?

 Feeling like your brain does not properly “start” until AI is open can feel like dependence.
-But in HCI data, most people still report strong independence without AI.
-A smaller group begin decisions with AI by default, and within that group reduced independence is more common.
+In HCI data, most people still report strong independence without AI, but a smaller AI-first group shows lower independence more often.
 The experience is real — but it is not universal.

 Answer